If you're about to begin your investing journey, you're in the right place. Welcome!

 Here are some top picks from the article:

-3. How can I balance security, liquidity, and growth when starting out?
+3. How can I balance security, liquidity, and growth when starting?

-The blog suggests a balanced starter portfolio like this:
+A balanced starter portfolio can be like this:

 4. What are common beginner mistakes to avoid?

-• Trying to time the market instead of staying consistent
+- Trying to time the market, rather than being consistent

 Final Thoughts: Grow Smart with Angel School